zieren/eltern-emailer/README.md

 * `checkIntervalMinutes` How frequently the Eltern-Portal website is checked for new content.
 This is the maximum latency emails sent by Eltern-Emailer have relative to the content becoming visible online.
 Please keep this value at the default of 30 minutes (or higher) to limit traffic to the site.
 * `smtpWaitSeconds` Time to wait between sending emails.
 SMTP servers typically reject messages when they are enqueued too quickly.
 * `once` Run only once and terminate.
 By default the application keeps running, rechecking every `checkIntervalMinutes`.
-* `mute` Don't actually send emails.
+* `mute` Don't actually send emails, but update state.
+The next run will consider all messages sent.
 Useful to avoid email flood on first run.
 * `test` Only send test emails, as described in [Installation](#installation) above.
 * `logLevel` The level of detail in the log file and console.
 These are [npm logging levels](https://github.com/winstonjs/winston#logging-levels).